 There is a legal ring to this gospel.
 Testimony is a serious matter, and it's required to authenticate the truthfulness of something or someone.
 It's not always easy to discover the truth about someone.
-That's the purpose of witnesses, to substantiate truth.
+That's the purpose of witnesses, to substantiate the truth.

 John was a witness.
 Simply put, his goal in life, which turned out to be a very short life of approximately thirty years, was to be a witness, to point people to Christ.
-And why did he do that?
+Why?

 2. His goal was to see people believe.
 As verse 7 specifies, "So that through him all men might believe."
-Bearing witness isn't an end in itself.
+Bearing witness isn't an end.
 It's a means to an end.
-The end isn't popularity or a pat on the back.
+The end isn't a paycheck or notoriety.
 It's to see people believe, to bring them to faith.

 Faith in whom?
-Faith in the light (8).
+Faith in the light.
+"He came to bear witness about the light (8)."

-I find it curious that John the apostle would insert this paragraph about John the Baptist right in the middle of his introduction of Jesus.
+Again, I find it intiguing that John the apostle would insert this paragraph about John the Baptist right in the middle of his introduction of Jesus.
 Why would he do that?
 The answer may have to do with John's followers.